1-on-1 networking can be, dare I say it, quite frustrating!

 And they definitely didn’t get the fact that people do business with people they know, like, and trust.

-They also weren’t willing to invest the time and effort needed to develop strong, mutually beneficial, and enduring relationships.
+They were also unwilling to invest the time and effort needed to develop strong, mutually beneficial, and enduring relationships.

 Yet they wonder why this marketing strategy called networking doesn’t seem to be working for them.

-This type of business professional is what I call a “surface networker” and there are literally tons of them out there just cluttering up the networking avenues.
+This type of business professional is what I call a “surface networker,” and they are the vast majority out there just cluttering up the networking avenues.

-The good thing about it though, is the vast opportunity it presents to those who really do know how to play the networking game… ‘players’ so to speak… they tend to stand out like a beacon of light.
+The good thing about it is the vast opportunity it presents to those who really do know how to play the networking game— ‘players’ so to speak—they tend to stand out like a beacon of light.

-So you’re out their networking your tail off at a local networking event and you’ve met what you believe to be a ‘player’.
-They’re not only magnetic and charismatic, but they just seem to emanate this vibe that makes them irresistible.
-You reach out to them after the networking event and schedule a 1-on-1 networking meetup… a ‘get-to-know-you-better’ session so to speak.
+So you’re out there networking your tail off at a local networking event, and you’ve met what you believe to be a ‘player.’
+They’re not only magnetic and charismatic, but they seem to emanate this vibe that makes them irresistible.
+So you reach out to them after the networking event and schedule a 1-on-1 networking meetup—a ‘get-to-know-you-better’ session, so to speak.

 You want to impress this person.
 You want to go deep.
 You want to explore how you may be able to help each other going forward.
-How can you make sure you give yourself the best chance of accomplishing that?
-Well here are 11 tips that can help you do exactly that.
+So how can you make sure you give yourself the best chance of accomplishing that?
+Well, here are 11 tips that can help you do exactly that.

 ① Come Prepared To Play